maxkfranz/weaver/README.md

 ## Contributing to Weaver.js

 Weaver.js is an open source project, and anyone interested is encouraged to contribute to Weaver.js.
 We gladly accept pull requests.
-If you are interested in regular contributions to Weaver.js, then we can arrange granting you permission to the repository by [contacting us](mailto:cytoscape-discuss@googlegroups.com?subject=Granting permission to Weaver.js repository).

 If your pull request is a bugfix, please make changes to the master branch.
 Otherwise, please make changes to the next version's branch (i.e. unstable).